Cancel anytime

 Opportunities

-- Expansion into new markets and applications
+- Expansion into new semiconductor markets.

-- Development of new test technologies
+- Development of new test and burn-in technologies.

 Threats

-- Competition from larger test equipment companies
+- Intense competition from larger test equipment manufacturers.

-- Economic downturns affecting semiconductor demand
+- Economic downturns affecting semiconductor demand.

-- Supply chain disruptions
+- Supply chain disruptions.

 Competitors and Market Share